Probable-Futures/docs/data.md

 ---
 layout: default
-title: Data background
+title: Data
-nav_order: 2
+nav_order: 5
 has_children: true
 ---

-## Data background
+# Data API and downloads

+The Probable Futures data API and downloads deliver climate data about any location in the world.